bookofproofs/bookofproofs.github.io/_sources/history/19th-century/baker.md

 **Henry Baker** spent his whole life in Cambridge and worked on Geometry and Analysis and inspired a younger generation of geometers.

 ### Mathematical Profile (Excerpt):
-* His father, also called Henry, was a domestic butler.
 * Baker would remain at Cambridge for the whole of his career, strongly influencing the teaching of pure mathematics in that university and in the rest of Great Britain.
 * Baker, while on a visit to Göttingen, was inspired by Klein to study algebraic function theory.
 * In 1943 Baker published An Introduction to Plane Geometry which was reprinted in 1971.